bhongzkee/playwright-ts-project-datacom/README.md

 The field "Password" filled with text: Pass123
 The button "Register" clicked
-Check Submitted Info Results: "Email" with value "mail@gmail.com"
-     13 …ormWithFirstNameTests.spec.ts:50:7 › Submit Form And Validate Result Section - With First Name › Form Should Be Submited Even First Name Input Field Is Blank - Not Required Field
-     14 …Tests.spec.ts:61:7 › Submit Form And Validate Result Section - With First Name › Last Name Submitted Info Should Be Matched On Results Section › Check UI Validation Error Message
-     15 …n - With First Name › First Name Submitted Info Should Be Matched On Results Section › Before Hooks › beforeEach hook › Input On Text Field: Enter email with Text: mail@gmail.com
-     15 …ult Section - With First Name › First Name Submitted Info Should Be Matched On Results Section › Before Hooks › beforeEach hook › Input On Text Field: Password with Text: Pass123
-     15 …t Form And Validate Result Section - With First Name › First Name Submitted Info Should Be Matched On Results Section › Before Hooks › beforeEach hook › Click On Button: Register
-     15 …ests.spec.ts:55:7 › Submit Form And Validate Result Section - With First Name › First Name Submitted Info Should Be Matched On Results Section › Check UI Validation Error Message
-  ✓  13 …FirstNameTests.spec.ts:50:7 › Submit Form And Validate Result Section - With First Name › Form Should Be Submited Even First Name Input Field Is Blank - Not Required Field (1.2s)
+Check Submitted Info Results: "Email" with value "mail@gmail.com" ✓  17 …tNameTests.spec.ts:50:7 › Submit Form And Validate Result Section - With First Name › Form Should Be Submited Even First Name Input Field Is Blank - Not Required Field (1.3s)
-  ✓  15 …s/ui/submitFormWithFirstNameTests.spec.ts:55:7 › Submit Form And Validate Result Section - With First Name › First Name Submitted Info Should Be Matched On Results Section (1.2s)
-The field "Password" filled with text: Pass123
-The button "Register" clicked
 The field "Enter first name" filled with text: TestUserFirstName The field "Enter last name" filled with text: TestUserLastName The field "Enter phone number" filled with text: 0919123456789